Fuck's Fucking Fucked

 “Not only him, fucking him and a whole fucking movement.”

 The “German fuck” was Dr. Kalba Brenin, the German linguist and film critic.
 Dr. Brenin engaged the fuck catastrophe innocently enough.
 He had commented on his podcast that a limited series he had been watching and was intending to review used fuck so often that he stopped watching after two of eight episodes.
 A highly touted series about sexy young corporate lawyers dispatched to the world’s largest cities to ply their trade in the name of defending and sustaining capitalism, Dr. Brenin became frustrated by the “near constant” use of fuck that would commence in any scene that “required dramatic acting.”
-Rolling his eyes and ultimately laughing at fuck-choked so-called dramatic scene after fuck-choked so-called dramatic scene, the excessive fucks turning the drama into unintended comedy, instead of a review Dr. Brenin wrote his now infamous essay, A Welcome Overstayed, in which he called for fuck to be banned from all recorded entertainment, not for reasons of censorship or profanity but “for the sake of preserving what human beings have for five millennia called art.”
+Rolling his eyes and ultimately laughing at fuck-choked so-called dramatic scene after fuck-choked so-called dramatic scene, the excessive fucks turning the drama into unintended comedy, instead of a review Dr. Brenin wrote his now infamous essay, A Welcome Overstayed, in which he called for fuck to be banned from all entertainment, not for reasons of censorship or profanity but “for the sake of preserving what human beings have for five millennia called art.”

 “Becca should be told this case is now a fucking homicide.”